ofenloch/CMakeProjectGenerator/README.md

 # Shell Script Setting Up a new C++ Project with CMake

 This script and the associated templates create a basic CMake project.

+On my kubuntu 19.04 machine the project acutally builds and the program runs.

-The directory layout looks like this:
+The directory layout looks like this (`tree -F projectname`):

     projectname/
+    ├── .git/
+    ├── .vscode/
-    ├── bin
+    ├── bin/
     │   ├── CMakeLists.txt
-    │   ├── include
+    │   ├── include/
     │   │   └── main.h
-    │   └── source
+    │   └── source/
     │       └── main.cpp
     ├── CMakeLists.txt
-    ├── data
+    ├── data/
-    ├── doc
+    ├── doc/
-    ├── lib
+    ├── lib/
     │   ├── CMakeLists.txt
-    │   ├── include
+    │   ├── include/
-    │   │   └── main.h
+    │   │   └── mainlib.h
-    │   └── source
+    │   └── source/
-    │       └── main.cpp
+    │       └── mainlib.cpp
     ├── README.md
-    └── test
+    └── test/
         ├── CMakeLists.txt
-        ├── include
+        ├── include/
         │   └── main.h
-        └── source
+        └── source/
             └── main.cpp

 * Directory **lib/** contains a CMakeLists.txt and all sources and headers needed to build the library libhello.a.